 High Returns - Compared to other IRA investments, self-directed IRAs can yield higher returns, at a faster rate.

-Anyone who has at least 40% of the purchase price vested in a self-directed IRA has the opportunity to buy real estate using a non-recourse loan.
+Anyone with at least 40% of the purchase price vested in a self-directed IRA can buy real estate using a non-recourse loan.
 Loan approval is also subject to an acceptable real estate appraisal, as determined by your lender.
-Here is a list of self-directed IRA custodians who allow non-recourse loans.2
+Here is a list of self-directed IRA custodian s who allow non-recourse loans.2

 If you would like to learn more about how to leverage a self-directed IRA to purchase real estate with a non-recourse loan, contact the experts at NASB at 1-866-735-6272 or click here for more information.

-1This is not intended to and does not constitute legal advice or financial / investment / tax advice.
+1This is not intended to and does not constitute legal or financial / investment/tax advice.
 North American Savings Bank does not make any guarantee or other promise as to the results obtained.
 The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.

 2 NASB does not represent or endorse any of these companies, nor do they represent NASB.
 Please perform all prudent due diligence before setting up an account.